Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 The only difference is that static plugins take `known_properties=None`, and return a fixed list, while dynamic plugins take the set of known property values from available wheels and use them to construct the return value.
-From implementation's point-of-view, both types of plugins are handled by the same code path, with the same sorting algorithms, differing only on whether `known_properties` are passed or not.
+From the implementation's point-of-view, both types of plugins are handled by the same code path, with the same sorting algorithms, differing only on whether `known_properties` are passed or not.